flack/midgard-portable/README.md

 ================

 This library aims to provide a simulation of the Midgard API for Doctrine.
-It is in a prototype state and provides the following:
+It is in a developmental state and provides the roughly following:

  - Creating Doctrine ClassMetadata and `midgard_dbobject` based Entity classes from MgdSchema XML files
  - Support for most of the `midgard_object` API (CRUD, parameters, attachments, parent/up relations, softdelete, etc.)